aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/variable-types.md

 ### Unavailable Types

-Any type not listed above is unavailable.
+Any type not listed above is unavailable for calling functions or deploying contracts.
+You can still use other types within a contract.

 ## Arrays